marcosfreitas/freqtrade-strategies/README.md

 # Buy me a coffee

-Tottally not required, but if you want to recognize my efforts, please contribute via the Crypto Networks below.
+Totally not required, but if you want to recognize my efforts, please contribute via the Crypto Networks below.
 Thank you so much!

 ```
 Solana: 7qMcg2tb4LGe2JzAXvYW9anto9ZTwLj6U2cEaG2ZSozU